“ I love diving deep into my client’s technology, while focusing on how to explain that technology in a way judges and juries can understand.

-With an active pro bono practice, Ms. Prendergast has evaluated potential cases for the California Innocence Project, represented tenants seeking to remedy dangerous housing conditions, and worked on civil rights matters in coordination with the ACLU, including a lawsuit aimed at preventing the suppression of free speech at border crossings.
+With an active pro bono practice, Mary has evaluated potential cases for the California Innocence Project, represented tenants seeking to remedy dangerous housing conditions, and worked on civil rights matters in coordination with the ACLU.

 (Central District of California).
-Represent Entrata Inc. (f/k/a Property Solutions International Inc.) in a copyright/trade secret dispute involving property management software.
+Represented Entrata Inc. in six-year-long trade secret, copyright, and antitrust dispute involving property management software.
+Case settled on favorable terms after jury selection.

 (Central District of California).
 Represented several Alcon entities in patent litigation regarding femtosecond lasers for eye surgery.
 Prevailed on summary judgment that the three asserted patents were not infringed by the accused devices.